mablanco/docker-reconftw/README.md

+> :warning: This repository has been archived.
+The upstream developers are actively mantaining their own Dockefile, so it makes no sense keep on working on my code.

 # docker-reconftw

 Docker image for reconftw, a simple script intended to perform a full recon on an objective with multiple subdomains (<https://github.com/six2dez/reconftw>).